-- 7.9.1 The ITTF Integrity Unit Executive Committee is responsible for the implementation of this policy.
-In addition, the ITTF Integrity Unit Executive Committee is responsible for: - 7.9.1.1 discouraging and preventing harassment within the ITTF; - 7.9.1.2 investigating formal complaints of harassment in a sensitive, responsible, and timely manner; - 7.9.1.3 imposing appropriate disciplinary or corrective measures when a complaint of harassment has been substantiated based on the findings of the harassment officers, regardless of the position or authority of the offender; - 7.9.1.4 providing advice to persons who experience harassment; - 7.9.1.5 doing its utmost to support and assist any employee or member of the ITTF who experiences harassment by someone who is not an employee or member of the ITTF: - 7.9.1.3 making all individuals involved in the ITTF aware of the problem of all forms of harassment, and of the procedures contained in this policy; - 7.9.1.4 informing both complainants and respondents of the procedures contained in this policy and of their rights under this policy and the law; and - 7.9.1.5 regularly reviewing the terms of this policy to ensure that they adequately meet the organisation's legal obligations and public policy objectives; - 7.9.1.5 appointing officers and providing the training and resources they need to fulfil their responsibilities under this policy.; - 7.9.1.6 rehabilitate publicly, persons who have been victims of harassment or who have been victims of a false accusation.
+- 7.9.1 The ITTF Integrity Unit is responsible for the implementation of this policy.
+In addition, the ITTF Integrity Unit is responsible for: - 7.9.1.1 discouraging and preventing harassment within the ITTF; - 7.9.1.2 investigating formal complaints of harassment in a sensitive, responsible, and timely manner; - 7.9.1.3 informing both complainants and respondents of the procedures contained in this policy and of their rights under this policy and the law; and - 7.9.1.5 appointing officers and providing the training and resources they need to fulfil their responsibilities under this policy.